radekBednarik/parabot/README.md

 # Parabot

-Utility for RobotFramework - run test .robot files in parallel even if they are not specifically written for this.
+Utility for tests written using RobotFramework - run test .robot files in parallel even if they are not specifically written for this.

 This utility **does not aim to replace pabot**.
 It is just a quick project to be able to execute in parallel previously written RF test run in serial fashion.
 As such, it only offers three basic options.